Swiss Association for Counselling

 In principle, the SGfB recommends that you adhere to the behaviour and hygiene measures of the Federal Office of Public Health.
 The guidelines of the cantons also apply.
 Please visit the information page of the cantons.

-- Wear a mask if the distance of 1.5m cannot be maintained (even during psychosocial counselling).
+- Wear a mask (even during psychosocial counselling)

 - There is no quarantine obligation if the protective measures are observed.
 The reason for this is that in practice the setting is not defined as close contact.
 The prerequisite is that the 1.5m physical distance between them can be maintained.
 If the 1.5 m physical distance cannot be maintained because of an intervention, both persons must wear a mask, provided that the exposure time transmits a quarter of an hour.
 The SGfB recommends that both persons wear a mask, even if the intervention lasts less than 15 minutes.
 Only close contact (closer than 1.5m and longer than 15min) is subject to quarantine.